 Why Can Birds Sit Safely on Power Lines?

-The birds are not touching the ground or anything in contact with the ground, so the electricity will stay in the power line.
-But if a bird with large wings touches a power line and a tree or power pole at the same time, it gives electricity a path to the ground, and could be shocked.
+Birds sitting on a wire don’t touch the ground (or anything in contact with the ground), so electricity stays in the power line.
+But, if a bird touches a power line and equipment or other metal that is grounded, it gives electricity a path to the ground, and the bird could be shocked.

-And if a bird touches two wires at once, it will create a circuit — electricity will flow through the bird and likely electrocute it.
+Additionally, if a bird were to touch two wires at once, it would create a circuit.
+Meaning electricity would flow through the bird and likely electrocute it.

 Southern California Edison's Avian Protection Program makes power lines safer for birds by providing greater spacing of wires or protective covers on distribution poles to prevent birds with wide wingspans from accidental electrocution.